Sign Off and ARCP

 Outcome 5: Incomplete evidence presented – additional training time may be required

-Should Foundation Doctors feel they need additional support, for example, because of problems in their personal life, health or performance as a doctor, Peninsula Postgraduate Medical Education has produced a help sheet to offer guidance for anyone experiencing difficulties and to help point them to where they can find help.
+Should Foundation Doctors feel they need additional support, for example, because of problems in their personal life, health or performance as a doctor, South West Postgraduate Medical Education has produced a help sheet to offer guidance for anyone experiencing difficulties and to help point them to where they can find help.
 A copy of this document is accessible below: